UUCS Lexow Wing Gallery

 Above all, enjoy the wonderful art exhibits in the Lexow Wing Gallery brought to us through the efforts of the Arts Council!

-Current Arts Council members include: Renee Ayers, Joan Boyce, Carol Buck, Laura Campbell, Sally Coler, Kathy Cook, Gail Coppock, Linda Cordisco (Chair), Bet Cummings, Cathy Cyrus, Susan Davy, Donald Diddams, Peg Green, Judi Hennard, Monica Jardot, Esther Jensen, Sue Kennedy, Pamela LaRocque, John Michelman, Kathleen Konicek-Moran, Cyndy Rosso, Rhoda Taylor, and Betsy Wilford.
+Current Arts Council members include: Joan Boyce, Mary Brand, Carol Buck, Laura Campbell, Sally Coler, Kathy Cook, Gail Coppock, Linda Cordisco (Chair), Judy Croce, Bet Cummings, Cathy Cyrus, Susan Davy, Donald Diddams, Marvin Fields, Laura Glady, Peg Green, Judi Hennard, Marjorie Henry, Monica Jardot, Sue Kennedy, Pamela LaRocque, Arlene Leven, Kathleen Konicek-Moran, Holly Wynne O'Brien, Rick Randall, Enid Romanek, Cyndy Rosso, Rhoda Taylor, Penny Soldatos, and Betsy Wilford.
 See some of us in the picture below.

 Click on the artwork below to view members' online displays of art: